greyshell/red_diary/crypto/hash_function/keynote.md

 # Hash Function

+## Does hash function alone provide true integrity
+- context: secure file download feature
-1. In the context of practical crypto, hash functions cannot be relied upon alone.
+- In the context of practical crypto, hash functions cannot be relied upon alone.
-    - Let's take the example of a `secure file download and hash verification` feature
-    - The intended objective: no attacker should be able to fool you by giving you a different file that means second pre-image resistance property must be satisfied.
+- The intended objective of that feature: no attacker should be able to fool you by giving you a different file that means second pre-image resistance property must be satisfied.
 The digest is closely tied to the file you’re downloading.
 - However, an attacker could perform a Man-in-the-Middle (MITM) attack or compromise the website, allowing them to replace both the file and its associated hash.
 - To ensure the integrity and authenticity of the downloaded file, we need to rely on `trusted mechanisms` such as Transport Layer Security (TLS) and hosting sites that cannot be compromised.
 - Message Authentication Code (MAC) addresses this issue by incorporating secrets, providing a solution that ensures both integrity and authenticity.
 The same we can achieve by signing the hash with private key(digital signature).

-2. Checksum vs Hash functions
+2. Checksum
 - Checksum term should be used for non crypto context.
 - Checksums are primarily used for error detection in data transmission or storage.
 They are designed to quickly identify accidental errors or corruption in data.
 - Checksum algorithms are often simpler and faster to compute.
+- They don't follow the hash property.
+In some cases, different inputs may produce the same checksum, leading to a collision.
-    - Example, crc32.
+- Example, CRC32.

 3. Why `base64` encoding is used as a standard output of all hash functions
     > The number of human-readable characters depends on the character set.
 ASCII consists of 128 characters however Unicode encompasses thousands of characters, making it more comprehensive than ASCII.